Government Sector Cybersecurity

 In June 2015, the federal Office of Personnel Management (OPM) announced that hackers had targeted its massive database of past and present government workers, accessing personal records including fingerprint files and forms used to grant and issue all levels of security clearances.
 Described by federal officials as one of the largest data breaches ever of a government system, nearly 22 million records were compromised.
 Information lost included names and aliases; Social Security numbers; birth dates; places of birth; home addresses; and much more.
 This highlights why government sector cybersecurity must be taken seriously.

 Reports later claimed that hackers operating either for or on behalf of, the Chinese government were responsible for the massive theft.

-Threatcare, a leader in proactive cyber defense, offers the Violet platform; the only cloud-based breach and attack simulation technology that is used by state, local and federal governments to verify cybersecurity.
+Threatcare, a leader in proactive cyber defense, offers the Violet platform; the only cloud-based breach and attack simulation technology that is used by state, local and federal governments to validate their cybersecurity.
 Threatcare believes that every organization has the right to know if they are protected.

 Military systems, infrastructure, financial data and other government-related information has all been compromised in the Digital Age.
 Other nation-states including Russia, North Korea, and Iran have all targeted U.S. government systems for cyber attacks.